GarethWoodman/GarethWoodman/README.md

 ## What I'm currently working on:
 - Swipe And Shop - A shopping application which uses the MERN Stack (MongoDB, Express, React, NodeJS).
 The aim is to allow users to buy and sell items using an easy to use interface.
+- Night Spot - A social application using Rails.
+Allowing users to book and host events with people nearby
 - Code Reviews - As part of Makers Alumni I practice regular code reviews to ensure I am tackling problems in the most efficient way
 - Tech Tests - Through a range of resources I practice my coding skills regularly, keeping in-line with SOLID principles and up to date with the latest technologies